jcupitt/pydicom/README.md

 # pywsidicom

-This is a tiny, experimental binding for [libdicom](https://github.com/jcupitt/libdicom) to validate the API.
+This is a tiny, experimental binding for [libdicom](https://github.com/jcupitt/libdicom).
+This is a DICOM read library focussed on Whole Slide Imaging (WSI).
+It should be fast, and only needs a little memory.

+This binding was made to validate the libdicom API.
 It is not supposed to be ready for production!
 There are plenty of obvious missing features and useful enhancements.

 Having said that, it does work, performs well, has no memory leaks (I think), and supports the whole libdicom file read API.

 # Read frames